Mom’s choice was not my choice

 Jeans on the holiday gift list

-Every year prior to the holiday season my sister, brother, and me were asked what gift we would like.
+Every year prior to the holiday season my sister, brother, and I were asked what gift we would like.
 She expected me to name a toy.
 “A pair of jeans.”
 She looked astonished despite we always got clothes on top of one toy.
 She said I should not worry, I would get new clothes.
 “What else do you want?”
 “Nothing else, but a pair of jeans.”
 “No, you won’t get them.” she said.
 Needless to say I instead got a pair of egg yolk yellow jersey pants, as did my sister.
 However, she was lucky as Gladstone Gander, hers didn’t fit.
 Thus, I ended up with both pairs.
 Yack!
-I was furious and complained to my granny.
+I was furious and complained to my Granny.

 Fake or look-alike jeans

 On my next birthday, I got a pair of wide leg pants from my grandparents.
 These pants were at least the right color and material, but the wrong cut and had the European weave.
 “Thank you” I said and pretended to be happy to make them happy.
 I was sure they were mom-approved as they were dress pants style.